The Worst Debuts From Great Bands

 Record #38: The Beatles – Hey Jude (1970)

 At some point, someone had the idea that people might be more apt to buy an album full of singles as opposed to a bunch of seven inches.
 For me, that is completely true.
 I would much rather sit down for twenty minutes and then have to get up to flip the disc than to sit down for three minutes.
-And one a group has as many non-album singles as the Beatles did, a singles compilation could be a legitimately rewarding listen.
+And when a group has as many non-album singles as the Beatles did, a singles compilation could be a legitimately rewarding listen.
 So many great songs litter each side: Lady Madonna, Revolution, Paperback Writer, Don’t Let Me Down, and, of course, Hey Jude, which everyone knows.

 Continue reading